 APRI (AST-to-Platelet Ratio Index) and FIB-4 (Fibrosis-4) are non-invasive tools that rely on calculations based on simple blood tests to estimate the degree of fibrosis in the liver.

 Regardless of the tool used to estimate fibrosis, expert interpretation is essential in ensuring the information gained is useful in making treatment decisions.
 In addition, liver biopsy may still provide valuable information that non-invasive tools cannot.
 Your healthcare provider will be able to determine which tests are best suited to your situation.

 Managing Hepatitis C

-The goal of hepatitis C treatment is to cure the disease.
-Achieving this goal requires a commitment to success from both patient and health care provider.
+The goal of hepatitis C treatment is to cure the disease by eliminating the virus.
+Achieving this goal requires a commitment to success from both patients and healthcare providers.

 Taking steps to minimize the risk of disease progression and optimize the chances of success once therapy begins are integral to achieving cure in the management of chronic hepatitis C.